 The concise sleeve notes describe how Elvis managed to maintain his momentum over 60 concerts, two each night, and how the newspaper reviews were positive..

 ..
 The critics’ reviews were uniformly positive.
-Variety reported that Elvis, "… showing more discipline this time than last, he has a smooth-running turn with a welcomed absence of horseplay and inside gags with his musicians.. with the legend at his best.." - a clear reference to his renewed focus when on stage.
+Variety reported that Elvis, "… showing more discipline this time than last, he has a smooth-running turn with a welcomed absence of horseplay and inside gags with his musicians.. with the legend at his best.."- a clear reference to his renewed focus when on stage.
 Meanwhile, fans were ecstatic about his vocal power and his consistent performances.
 As the accompanying audio to this release proves, Elvis was on top form at this time.

 It also notes that following his final concert Elvis would appear at the 'Aloha' broadcast announcement.
 Elvis was exhausted and it showed.
 As always Col Parker sure was whipping his horse.

+Unusually a few typos have slipped through in the MRS design this time, albeit minor.
 'I'm Leavin' was co-composed by Michael Jarrett (with 2 ts) and it is Mort Shuman (not Shumen) - however Chuck Berry certainly didn't compose ‘You've Lost That Lovin’ Feelin’’!

 Interestingly Albert E Brumley is credited for 'Walk That Lonesome Road' which is part of the discussion as to whether J.D Sumner actually composed or purely re-arranged this very old hymn.